sijang/sijang.github.io/_pages/quotes.md

   > Be teachable.
 You're not always right.

   > Be proud -- you survived the days you thought you couldn't.

+  > Move in silence, only speak when it's time to say checkmate.

 ## AGI
   > Everything is constructive.